mrklimb/mlpd/content/about.md

 {{< image src="https://i.imgur.com/Ssr0e4V.png" alt="Dr. Mark Limb" position="center" style="border-radius: 8px;" >}}

 ## About me
 I'm an urban planner and academic.
 I have over ten years' experience as a practising planner in both the private and public sectors.
 I have strong interests in planning education and research, infill development and centres planning, active transportation, and punk rock music.
-I have particular expertise in policy evaluation, land use planning, GIS, stakeholder engagement, and melodic vocals.
-I'm currently learning to write code in R to better manage data analysis.
+I have particular expertise in policy evaluation, land use planning, GIS, and stakeholder engagement.
+I'm currently learning to write code in R to better manage data analysis, and focussing on improved  tone and precision with my vocals.
 &nbsp;

 ### Services